Zondax/namadexer/docs/05-development.md

-# Deployment
+# Development

-The full project can be deployed using the example `docker-compose.yml` file found under `./contrib`.
+The full project can be run using the example `docker-compose.yml` file found under `./contrib`.

 ```yml
 version: '3'